 - 23 conference all-sports titles

 The show starts with you.
-Twenty-six percent of Central students are enrolled in a fine arts course — art, music or theatre — including music groups, ensembles and private lessons.
+Twenty-three percent of Central students are enrolled in a fine arts course — art, music or theatre — including music groups, ensembles and private lessons.

 Selected Rankings and Recognition